OliverCodez/odop-mwcalculator/client/docs/Help/SpringDesign/advancedSpringOperations.md

  Prop\_Calc\_Method = 1 - Use values from material table
- indicates values come from materials table; allowable stresses will be calculated as a function of Wire_Dia.
+ indicates values come from materials table; allowable stresses will be calculated as a function of Wire_Diameter.

  Prop\_Calc\_Method = 2 - Use Tensile & %\_Tensile_...
  indicates Tensile and allowable %\_Tensile